 Our Shared Commitment

-The University’s “Bill of Rights and Responsibilities” describes the commitments we make to one another as members of the Cal U community.
-These are especially important now, when individual behavior can impact the physical health and overall well-being of everyone at Cal U.
+The University’s “Bill of Rights and Responsibilities” describes the commitments we make to one another as members of the PennWest California community.
+These are especially important now, when individual behavior can impact the physical health and overall well-being of everyone at PennWest California.

 The University has established health and safety standards based on recommendations from the Centers for Disease Control (CDC), the Pennsylvania Department of Health and other experts.
-As part of our shared commitment, every member of the Cal U community will be expected to abide by these standards.
+As part of our shared commitment, every member of the PennWest California community will be expected to abide by these standards.

 We have the right to safety and security; we have the responsibility to ensure the safety and security of others.

-Wearing masks, practicing social distancing and monitoring our own health provides a measure of safety and security for ourselves and those around us.
-Students and employees may be expected to wear a mask or bandana that covers the nose and mouth in all shared spaces; practice physical distancing in public areas and common spaces, classrooms and labs, libraries and performance venues; utilize the self-check app to monitor their health; and avoid large gatherings, including on-campus and off-campus activities.
-Visitors will not be permitted in residence halls or at Vulcan Village.
+Wearing masks, practicing social/physical distancing and monitoring our own health provides a measure of safety and security for ourselves and those around us.
+Students and employees are required to wear a mask or bandana that covers the nose and mouth in all shared spaces; practice physical distancing in public areas and common spaces, classrooms and labs, libraries and performance venues; and avoid large gatherings, including on-campus and off-campus activities.

 We have the right to be treated with respect; we have the responsibility to treat others with respect.